- About us

 M.A. in Social Work, M.A. in Journalism & Mass Communication, M.Phil. in Social Work, Ph.D.
 (IIT Madras)

 Josephine Anthony is currently, an Assistant Professor at the Centre for Equity and Justice for Children and Families.
 Her field of practice and research include Vulnerable and Marginalized Children, Researching with Children and other Vulnerable Populations, and Technology and Society.
 She primarily focuses on the issues of adolescent children for research and practice.
-Currently, she is leading 2 field action projects, namely, Improving Quality of Life and Wellbeing of Children in Childcare Institutions in Hyderabad, Government of Telangana and ‘Child Protection Fellowship’ with childcare institutions in Gaya, Government of Bihar.
-Josephine has lead several research projects including Educational Status of Children during Post-tsunami in Tamil Nadu, Coping Patterns of Persons with Disabilities during tsunami in Tamil Nadu, Educational Status of Children of Construction Labourers in Pune, Educational Status of Migrant Children in Pune and Delhi, Status of Women and Children among Scheduled Tribes in Rajasthan and Childcare Institutions in Hyderabad.
-Josephine co-led SARASWATI project for TISS, which was the task leader of Social and Institutional Evaluation of Waste Water Management, an FP7EU-India project, Department of Science and Technology, Government of India.
-She has published in prominent international journals and chapters in book.
-She was a recipient of Linnaeus-Palme Fellowship and taught in Gavle University, Sweden (2014).
-Before joining TISS, Josephine worked for about a decade as a social work practitioner and a researcher in urban and rural Tamil Nadu in India and as an autism therapist in USA for about 3 years.
+Currently, she is leading 2 field action projects, namely, ROOTS (Rehabilitation Oriented Opportunities Towards Social reintegration) of Children in Childcare Institutions, and 'Rehabilitation of Adolescents in CCIs through Skilling and Vocational Education' in Hyderabad, Government of Telangana.
+Josephine has led several research projects including Educational Status of Children during Post-tsunami in Tamil Nadu, Coping Patterns of Persons with Disabilities during tsunami in Tamil Nadu, Educational Status of Children of Construction Labourers in Pune, Educational Status of Migrant Children in Pune and Delhi, Status of Women and Children among Scheduled Tribes in Rajasthan and Childcare Institutions in Hyderabad.
+Josephine co-led the SARASWATI project for TISS, which was the task leader for Social and Institutional Evaluation of Waste Water Management, an FP7EU-India project, Department of Science and Technology, Government of India.
+She has published in prominent international journals and chapters in books.
+She was a recipient of Linnaeus-Palme Fellowship and taught at Gavle University, Sweden (2015).
+Before joining TISS, Josephine worked for about a decade as a social work practitioner and a researcher in urban and rural Tamil Nadu in India and as an autism therapist in the USA for about 3 years.

 Vulnerable and Marginalised Children (with a focus on adolescents)